 - The customer feels that the debited payment was unauthorized or fraudulent activity.

-Customer disputes are inevitable when operating a business, but in most cases they occur when there is a lack of transparency about a payment plan and the associated fees.
-There are a few ways you can ensure clarity and minimise fee disputes:
+Customer disputes are inevitable when operating a business, but in most cases, they occur when there is a lack of transparency about a payment plan and the associated fees.
+There are a few ways you can ensure clarity and minimise the disputes: